 • tendon reflexes are practically not observed.

-This is a severe stage of the disease in which the patient is no longer able to support his head on his own.
-Spinal cord ischemia and compression of the spinal arteries lead to paralysis and paresis in other parts of the body and spinal stroke.
+This is a severe stage of the disease, in which the patient is no longer able to support his head on his own.
+Ischemia of the spinal cord and compression of the spinal arteries lead to paralysis and paresis in other parts of the body and spinal stroke.

-Syndromes due to osteochondrosis of the cervical spine
+Syndromes caused by osteochondrosis of the cervical spine

 A group of common syndromes:

-Also called cervical sciatica.
-It combines the symptoms associated with infringement of the nerve roots of the cervical vertebrae.
-Characterized by "chills" in the affected area, tingling in the fingers, forearms, pasty skin, spreading to certain fingers.
+Otherwise called cervical radiculitis.
+It combines symptoms associated with pinched nerve roots of the cervical vertebrae.
+Characterized by “goosebumps” in the affected area, tingling in the fingers and forearms, and pasty skin spreading to certain fingers.

-Irritative reflex.
-Burning and sharp, sometimes with recoil to the chest and shoulder, arising at the moment of a change in the position of the head and neck, when sneezing, and a sharp turn of the head.
+Irritative-reflexive.
+Burning and sharp, sometimes radiating to the chest and shoulder, occurring when the position of the head and neck changes, when sneezing, and when turning the head sharply.

 Includes:

-• discomfort with some movements, including after a long static position;
+• discomfort during certain movements, including after a long static position;

 • weakness, nausea, loss of consciousness;